fisodd/www-fisodd-com/content/post/right-place.rst

 ######################################

-Halfway through my years in college, there was a serious rift that ripped through parts of our engineering faculty.
+Halfway through my years in college, there was a serious rift that tore through parts of our engineering faculty.
 Several professors abruptly left the school, and eventually the remaining Computer Science department broke away from the main core of the computing resources on campus.